-Governance and Integrity

-Director Corporate Services
+Governance and Integrity Director Corporate Services ATTACHMENT

-ATTACHMENT

 Section 45 of the Local Government Act 2020 (Act) outlines the requirement for councils to develop and adopt a Chief Executive Officer (CEO) Employment and Remuneration Policy (Policy).
-This was a new requirement for Councils and each Council was required to adopt a policy by 31 December 2021.
 Council adopted its Policy on 13 December 2021.

-The policy sets out a process and framework for evaluating performance, d determining the Chief Executive officer remuneration and outlining the reappointment process in accordance with the requirements of section 45 of the Act.
+The policy sets out a process and framework for evaluating Chief Executive Officer performance, determining the remuneration, outlines the reappointment process and the need for Council to obtain independent professional advice in realtion to the matters dealt with in the Policy.